AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Domain delegation**

-Subdomain configuration allows you to configure a sub-section of your domain (technically a “DNS zone”) for use with Adobe Campaign.
+Subdomain configuration allows you to configure a sub-section of your domain (technically a "DNS zone") for use with Adobe Campaign.
 Domain delegation lets Adobe control and maintain all aspects of DNS that are required for delivering, rendering and tracking of email campaigns.

 Learn more about [Domain delegation](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/setting-up-new-subdomain.html)